-- i) to perform the library duties allocated in the member's position description, and consistent with the procedures outlined in IV.2.2, provided that the assignment of "other duties as required" does not interfere with the degree of specialization required to meet the requirements for promotion and career development; - to accept a fair and reasonable share of administrative responsibilities through participation as requested in Library and University Committees and take an interest in and contribute to the shaping of general library policy.
-(However, Librarians at Ranks I and II shall not be required to serve on non-Library

-Committees, with the exception of the Library Services Committee.);
+- i) to perform the library duties allocated by the University Librarian under the procedures outlined in IV.2.2, provided that the assignment of "other duties as required" does not interfere with the degree of specialization required to meet the requirements for promotion and career development; - to accept a fair and reasonable share of administrative responsibilities through participation as requested in Library and University Committees and take an interest in and contribute to the shaping of general library policy.
+(However, Librarians at Ranks I and II shall not be required to serve on non-Library Committees, with the exception of the Library Services Committee.);

-- iii) to act as academic advisors within the college framework of the University, advising and assisting student advisees; and, - iv) to take an interest in and make contribution to at least one of: - (a) the profession at large; or, - (b) scholarship, research and university teaching.
+- iii) to act as academic advisors within the college framework of the University, advising and assisting student advisees; and,

+- iv) to take an interest in and make contribution to at least one of:

+- (a) the profession at large;

+- (b) research; or

+- (c) university teaching.